project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

         image: "nginx:latest"
         resources:
           requests:
-            "akri.sh/akri-onvif": "1"
+            "akri.sh/akri-onvif": "2"
           limits:
-            "akri.sh/akri-onvif": "1"
+            "akri.sh/akri-onvif": "2"
 ```
 The Kubernetes scheduler will deploy a Pod to each Node.
 Pods will only be successfully scheduled to
-a Node and run if the resource exists and is available.
-Otherwise it will be left in a `Pending`
+a Node and run if the resources exists and are available.
+Otherwise they will be left in a `Pending`
 state.
 See this in action by walking through the [Pending Pods tutorial in the
-appendix](#Pending-Pods). **Note: This is the main downside to Configuration level resources.
+appendix](#Pending-Pods). **Note: This is the main downside to Configuration-level resources.
 Since
 the Controller is not taking full control of the scheduling, there will be more `Pending` Pods.
 But
 this only equates to just more YAML it etcd.**